msk-nightly/msk-nightly/README.md

 git init
 git add .
 git commit -m "first commit"
-git branch -M main <!--Only if you want to change the initial branch name from 'master' to anything else (in this case, 'main')-->
+git branch -M main <!--Only if you want to change the initial default/'base' branch name from 'master' to anything else (in this case, 'main').
+Depending on your use case, this may neither be helpful nor necessary.-->
 git remote add origin https://github.com/*username*/*repo-name*.git
-git push -u origin main <!--OR, to push forcibly: git push -uf origin main-->
+git push -u origin main <!--Use 'master' if you haven't changed the branch name above.
+Also, to push forcibly: git push -uf origin main-->

 Replace *username* and *repo-name* with your required ones.
+To see the hiddent comments try looking at the main blob,

 Just trying to share something relevant that I've benefitted from personally.
 I hope it helps.